rcos/CSCI-4470-OpenSource/Resources/Spring 2022 StudyGuide.md

 * Who are the major personalities behind open source/free software?
 How did the movement evolve?
 What are its connections to copyright and other property laws?
 * What are the basics of Open Source (What is the definition of Open Source?
 What are the Four Freedoms of Open Source?
 What 10 characteristics comprise open source software?)
 * What are the characteristics of a permissive open source license (BSD, MIT), a copyleft open source license (GPL, LGPL).
-* Know the major characteristics of MIT, BSD, AGPL, GPL, LGPL, Mozilla and Aache licenses and know how they impact your ability to create, use, and distribute software.
+* Know the major characteristics of MIT, BSD, AGPL, GPL, LGPL, Mozilla and Apache licenses and know how they impact your ability to create, use, and distribute software.
 * Know make and CMake and what is going on when you use them (Review [Build Systems Lecture](../Modules/BuildSystems/BuildSystems.pdf))
 * Why is it important to have community?
 * Why is documentation important?